 So, the goal is to pack all my belongings and weigh less than 7kg.

 First, I start with a light minimalist backpack.
-My backpack has a capacity of 24 litres, and I can fully utilize every square inch in my backpack while my belongings stay organized.
+My backpack has a capacity of 30 litres.

-And I also bring a daypack, which is excellent for everyday use.
-I love using my Fjallraven Re-Kanken backpack because it is lightweight and made of recycled material.
+I also bring a daypack, which is excellent for everyday use.
+I love using my Fjallraven High Coast Totepack because it is lightweight and made of recycled material.

-Next, I pack my belongings into the two bags.
-These four groups of travel items include:
+Next, I pack the rest of my belongings into the two bags.
+There are four categories:

 I detailed every single item and how I pack each travel essential in my post on my perfect minimalist packing list.

-My travel daypack has my technology items (laptop, mobile phone) and things I cannot live without.
+- Travel daypack: includes all my technology and things I cannot live without.
 It weighs 1.97kg.

-Are you ready to travel with carry on only and pack a 7 kg baggage?
+Are you ready to travel with carry on only and pack a 7kg cabin baggage?

-Bringing only 7kg worth of belongings is not a lot.
+Bringing only a cabin bag with 7kg worth of belongings is not a lot.
 And it is rather difficult to sort out the types of things you need on your trip.
 It is challenging, and I will be the first to admit it!

 It takes a bit of practice, so don’t be discouraged if you don’t get it right away.
 It took me a while before I learned how to pack less for every trip.

-I took my own advice, and I could pack a 7kg bag for a month in Singapore, several weeks in Budapest and also spend a few months in Japan.
-And I will continue to keep travelling this way.
+When I first started travelling minimally, I packed a 7kg bag for a month in Singapore.
+Then I travelled several weeks in Budapest and also spend a few months in Japan.
+I quite enjoy travelling light so I will continue to travel this way.

 Let me know in the comments if you have other tips and tricks for packing a carry-on that weighs less than 7kg.

-Thank you for reading my 7kg cabin baggage post
+Thank you for reading my 7kg cabin baggage guide

 You might also like these other posts on minimalist travel: